Windows 10 app deployment by using Microsoft Intune

 - Error: This platform does not support device context installs.

 After you save an app assignment with a specific deployment, you can't change the context for that assignment, except for modern apps.
 For modern apps, you can change the context from user context to device context.

 If there's a conflict in policies on a single user or device, the following priorities apply:

 - A device context policy is a higher priority than a user context policy.

 - An install policy is a higher priority than an uninstall policy.

-For more information about assigning apps using Microsoft Intune, see Assign apps to groups with Microsoft Intune and Include and exclude app assignments in Microsoft Intune.
+For more information, see Include and exclude app assignments in Microsoft Intune.
 For more information about app types in Intune, see Add apps to Microsoft Intune.